 Will I need my parents’ information?

-If you can answer Yes to any of the following questions, you are considered an independent student on the 2019–2020 Free Application for Federal Student Aid (FAFSA®), and you generally will not need to provide your parents’ information.
+If you can answer "Yes" to any of the following questions, you're considered an independent student on the 2019–20 Free Application for Federal Student Aid (FAFSA®) form, and you generally will not need to provide your parents’ information:

 - As of today are you married?

-- Do you now have or will you have children who will receive more than half of their support from you between July 1, 2019 and June 30, 2020?
+- Do you now have or will you have children who will receive more than half of their support from you between July 1, 2019, and June 30, 2020 [during the award year]?

 - Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30, 2020?